Knowledge Base

 MTP MPO cables – All Basics You need to know

 MTP MPO cables are enabling the World of Today by enabling multi-lane densely packed inter and intra connections between Data Storage and Distribution Points.
-Number of connections utilizing MPO cable structure will increase in the coming years to ensure 5G New Radio Metro Transport Network.
-Additionally, LC to LC Simplex and Duplex connections are common and they are easy to connect.
-However, when it comes to MTP MPO cables, it is not as easy and requires the basic knowledge regarding main features and use cases.
-This support article is aimed to provide the basic know-how to understand- MPO-8, MPO-12 or MPO-16 – Key A or Key B – Type A or Type B – Trunk and Breakout cables.
-This enables easier and quicker project creation, ordering and installation process, reducing costs and improving efficiency.
+The number of connections utilizing MPO cable structure will increase in the coming years to ensure 5G New Radio Metro Transport Network.
+Additionally, LC to LC Simplex and Duplex connections are common, and they are easy to connect.
+However, when it comes to MTP MPO cables, it is not as easy and requires basic knowledge regarding main features and use cases.
+This support article is aimed to provide the basic know-how to understand- MPO-8, MPO-12, or MPO-16 – Key A or Key B – Type A or Type B – Trunk and Breakout cables.
+This enables easier and quicker project creation, ordering, and installation processes, reducing costs and improving efficiency.

 In this article: